Correlation structure of the corrector in stochastic homogenization: Estimates on the corrector and the Green function

-Regularity theory ensures the following decay properties of the Green function (see for instance \cite[Proposition~3.6]{dl-diff} for a proof adapted to our context). \begin{thm}[pointwise estimates on the Green function] There exist $C<\infty$, $c > 0$ and $\alpha > 0$ such that for every $\mu \in [0,1/2]$ and $\zeta \in \Omega$, \end{thm} It was recently shown in \cite{marott} that, after averaging over the environment, the rates of decay of the gradient and mixed second gradient of the Green function behave as in the homogeneous case (see also \cite[Remark~11.2]{dl-diff} for the fact that the estimates hold uniformly over $\mu$). \begin{thm}[annealed estimates on the gradients of the Green function \cite{marott}] For every $1\le p <\infty$, there exists $C<\infty$ such that for every $\mu \in [0,1/2]$ and every $e,e' \in \B$,
+Regularity theory ensures the following decay properties of the Green function (see, e.g., \cite{dl-diff}, Proposition~3.6, for a proof adapted to our context). \begin{thm}[(Pointwise estimates on the Green function)] There exist $C<\infty$, $c > 0$ and $\alpha> 0$ such that for every $\mu\in[0,1/2]$ and $\zeta\in\Omega$,

+\end{thm} It was recently shown in \cite{marott} that, after averaging over the environment, the rates of decay of the gradient and mixed second gradient of the Green function behave as in the homogeneous case (see also \cite{dl-diff}, Remark~11.2, for the fact that the estimates hold uniformly over $\mu$). \begin{thm}[(Annealed estimates on the gradients of the Green function \cite{marott})] For every $1\leqslant p <\infty$, there exists $C<\infty$ such that for every $\mu\in[0,1/2]$ and every $e,e' \in\mathbb{B}$,